beginning of content

 How is mouth cancer diagnosed?

-Your dentist may notice signs of mouth cancer during a routine check-up.
-If your dentist thinks you might have mouth cancer, they will refer you to your GP for tests.
+If your dentist thinks you might have mouth cancer, they will refer you to your doctor.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.